ilrWebServices/ilr/web/modules/custom/ilr_outreach_registration/README.md

 This module provides integration between webforms and ILR Outreach Salesforce events.

-It provides a webform handler that posts submissions to a webhook in Salesforce at `/services/apexrest/WebReg`.
+~~It provides a webform handler that posts submissions to a webhook in Salesforce at `/services/apexrest/WebReg`.~~ This was removed in 2024 and replaced with a Touchpoint__c mapping.

 Also included is generic event registration webform which can be embedded on external sites.
 It also has two configurable fields.